 The page limit is set to 8 pages (IEEE Format).
 All papers must be in English.
 Templates are available for Latex and Word here.

-At least one author of each accepted contribution is expected to present the paper or tool at the conference, and required to sign a copyright release form.
+At least one author of each accepted contribution is expected to register for the conference and present the paper, along with signing a copyright release form.